rcywang/d-wave-demodoc/docs/samples.rst

     Atomic, molecular, and optical (AMO) physics
         By using ultracold gases as a quantum simulator, I hope to explore the phenomena of **universality** in isolated quantum many-body systems, far from equilibrium.
 Neutral atom systems are also promising candidates for **scalable quantum computers**.
-One solution to unwanted crosstalk and low fidelity gates is to encode in the hyperfine states of optically trapped neutral atoms (in a magneto-optical trap or MOT), such as rubidium.
+One solution to unwanted crosstalk and low fidelity gates is to encode in the hyperfine states of optically trapped neutral atoms (in a `magneto-optical trap <https://d-wave-demodoc.readthedocs.io/en/latest/research.html#cold-atom-systems>`_ or MOT), such as rubidium.

-View in PDF: :ref:`Academic Goals <academicgoals>`
+View my statement: :ref:`Academic Goals <academicgoals>`

 .. seealso::